ministryofjustice/accelerated_claims/README.md

 Load testing is done through the tsung-wrapper repo.

 Tsung cannot cope with sending back Rails CSRF authenticity tokens, so the server has to be run without CSRF protection for loadtesting.
-This is acheived by setting an environment variable CC_NO_CSRF to '1'.
-Setting this environment variable in production environment has no effect.
+This is acheived by setting an environment variable CC_NO_CSRF to any value.